Dave-team/Knowledge-base/Social.md

 # Social

+## Practice socializing:
+-	Spend more time doing it.
+Volunteer, speak to service staff, join a club, participate online.
+-	Set social goals (speak to 5 new people each week).
+And then reward yourself when you reach the goals.
+However, don’t be too hard on yourself and focus on the positives or just try better next time.
+Writing these things down often helps getting them clearly in my head.
+-	Take improv / public speaking courses
+-	It’ll be rough in the beginning but it’ll go smoother as you get more experience.
+But you need to push through it – like everything in life.

+## Fundamentals to becoming better at socializing
+- Going into a social situation, you have the option to be however you want to be.
+-	You want to be able to converse about a range of topics.
+It’s often about putting in some effort to keep up with the main things happening in the world to know just enough to converse about topics.
+-	Become more well-rounded, knowledgeable, interesting.
+If you realize you don’t have an opinion on a topic, do a little reading so you’re more prepared next time.
+Be up to date with current events.
+-	It’s much easier to talk to people when you have a rough idea of where you should try to take the interaction.
+If you find yourself blanking, you can quickly remind yourself of one of the goals, and that should help you think of something to say.
+-	Key is to keep an open mind and don’t judge topics too soon and consider other people’s POV.
+Be open and you may find things you enjoy too.
+Try to relate to people even when you don’t seem to have anything in common.
+Learn about and respect different worldviews.

 ## Interaction principles
+- Goals of socializing:
+  -	Interactions that are rewarding for everyone involved
+  -	Learn about the other people and find common ground.
+Be interested and curious and make it a goal to find what’s fascinating and unique about them
+  -	Share things about yourself.
+Others want to know what makes you tick.
+-	Don’t sit back and be a passive observer
+- It’s okay to push the conversation in a direction you’d like to go into.
+Once you talk about a topic I like and can talk about, it’ll obviously be easier to converse.
+-	Don’t censor yourself too much when saying things.
+Don’t try to be perfect and saying something is better than nothing.
 - Goal is to learn about the other person and find common interests you can talk about
 - A human touch often goes a very long way, so don’t be afraid to touch.
 Especially when meeting someone and saying goodbye: shake hands, hug, kiss.
 - The start and ending of an interaction is often key - 'Great to see you - you look good!' and then 'It was great seeing you - let's do it again soon'!